Index154/slideshow-gallery/README.md

 ![image](https://github.com/Index154/slideshow-gallery/assets/105119758/32e0c0cd-99e3-49cb-8781-14e4ed6bf4d9)

 Here you can configure the image source paths as well as the "move" action target path.
-After you add, remove, enable or disable something here you currently have to reload the main window with 'R' for the changes to take effect!
 ### Add source
 Pressing this button will open a dialog for selecting one folder to add as a source.
 ### Add source with subfolders